Notebook of Avon Reah Smith-Ryan, 1942-1945

 a touch of genius.
 Each evening we would go our respective

-The whole [[?]] area was wired in and [[with?]] the AIF
+The whole P.oW area was wired in and then the AIF

-outside & some who went too far were [[shot?]]
+outside & some who went too far were shot.

-[[?]]
-McGregor with him.
-They [[faded?]] and met outside after
+Pte McGregor with him.
+They faded one wet night after

-[[some?]] preparation.
+some preparation.
 I believe they had a boat for crossing

 the straits & intended going up the East Coast some distance